aricthecoder/traveliza/README.md

 # traveliza
-Traveliza is a travel blog frontend web project.
+Traveliza is a travel blog frontend web project,and it's my first project.